dinaolmelak/AlgoStudyPlan/README.md

 - Dedicate the week to solving challenging "Hard" level questions.
 - Cover advanced topics like system design and concurrency (if comfortable).
 - Solve 2-4 questions per day, review video explanations and solutions.

-## Throughout the Month:
-- Regularly review previously solved questions to reinforce understanding.
-- Take note of common algorithms, data structures, and patterns.
-- Implement solutions in your preferred programming language.
-- Seek external resources or community assistance if needed.